Home

 DeTeMedien (120 member companies)

 The 1994 market campaign by the Clayoquot Rainforest Coalition against MacMillan Bloedel resulted in a loss of business (above).
 As a result of this pressure, in 1995 the BC government accepted the recommendations of an international panel of scientists that included a moratorium on logging in pristine old growth watersheds.
 In fact, the clearcut logging of the ancient forests did not end as promised in 1995.
 Nor did the destruction end in 2000 with the designation of Clayoquot Sound as a UN Biosphere Reserve.
 Vast profits have been made by clearcut logging the ancient forests of the Northwest Coast, and government policy is to continue this destruction.
-Without legislation the multinational corporations will not stop until there is nothing left.
+Without legislation the transnational corporations will not stop until there is nothing left.
 The best efforts of forest activists over many decades have done little to slow the frightening rate of deforestation.

 Take the example of California's ancient redwood forests, the southern extent of the Northwest Coast temperate rainforest.
-An environmental center in Garberville reports: "Industrial logging corporations hold the titles for much of the private forestlands in our region, and present threats to ecosystem health and economic stability.
-Years of corporate logging has created a wasteland of clearcuts and roads beyond the visible 'beauty strips' retained near highways and towns" EPIC (Environmental Protection Information Center).
-Over two decades of protests against Pacific Lumber Company (PL or Palco) did nothing to stop its flagrant destruction of the Headwaters Forest in Humboldt County.
-Many blockades were held in the county capital of Eureka, such as the one in 2004 when activists carrying a protest banner "Cutting Tomorrow's Forests Today" (right) stopped PL owned logging trucks and were arrested.
+The Environmental Protection Center in Garberville reports: "Industrial logging corporations hold the titles for much of the private forestlands in our region, and present threats to ecosystem health and economic stability.
+Year of corporate logging has created a wasteland of clearcuts and roads beyond the visible 'beauty strips' retained near highways and towns."

-Pacific Lumber Company blockade, 2004.
+Pacific Lumber Company blockade, 2004

 Eureka, Humboldt County, California